 Three Graduate Research Associate positions are available for 2021 Fall semester

 The Department of Civil & Environmental Engineering at Virginia Polytechnic Institute and State University, also known as Virginia Tech, invites applications for three Graduate Research Associate positions in Environmental Engineering to pursue research in three directions described below.
 These graduate students will conduct research in the Sustainable Environment Research Laboratory of Dr. Zhiwu (Drew) Wang stationed within the Washington metropolitan area.
-All three positions can be available as early as spring 2021 and require graduate students to be able to drive vehicles between multiple experimental sites and work closely with industrial and academic partners.
+All three positions can be available as early as fall 2021 and require graduate students to be able to drive vehicles between multiple experimental sites and work closely with industrial and academic partners.
 The candidate with good hands-on ability and aspiration to finding solution to real-world engineering problems is preferred.